Under the CJA, a person has inside information as an insider only if:

 - knows that he has it from an inside source.1

-There is no explicit knowledge requirement under the Market Abuse Regulation in the way there is under the CJA.
+There is no explicit knowledge requirement under MAR in the way there is under the CJA.
 But under MAR, there is a rebuttable presumption that where someone has inside information and acquires or disposes of financial instruments (or attempts to do so) he has used that information.3

 MAR’s prohibitions on insider dealing and unlawful disclosure of information are of wider effect than those under the CJA as MAR applies to any person or firm in possession of inside information as a result of:

 - being a member of the administrative, management or supervisory bodies of the issuer or emission allowance market participant;

 - having a holding in the capital of the issuer or an emission allowance market participant;

 - having access to the information through the exercise of employment, a profession, or duties; or